 Take a look at all of the great things MCCSC school are doing in honor of Black History Month!

+Grade levels will be entering writing and art for the City of Bloomington Black History Month Contest.
 In music class, students in 5th and 6th grade, will study the impact music had on the Civil Rights Movement.

 During the month of February, our media specialist pulls all of our books related to Black History Month, MLK, the Civil Right Movement, etc. and has the collection in the teacher's lounge for teachers to use for reading aloud, critical literacy activities, book clubs, and writing activities throughout the month of February.
 Then, of course, this work continues throughout the school year as well.

 We will be focusing in on a few famous people

 Within the focus of each famous person we will read informational text for each person post an information poster for each person keep an identification book of all people complete word searches complete matching sheets practice ABC order 6th grade students will write essays and enter them in the Black History Essay contest - the winners will be honored at Fairview at the Black History Essay Contest Ceremony at Fairview on February 13, 2020.